Travel Medicine + Vaccinations

-Our GP’s provide a range of travel medicine services to assist individuals and families with their overseas travel plans.
+The GP's consulting from our rooms provide a range of travel medicine and travel vaccination services to assist individuals and families to prepare for their overseas travel plans.

-Be sure to see your GP with plenty of notice before your trip as you are often put on a schedule for multiple travel vaccinations to help prepare you for your holiday.
+Be sure to see your GP with plenty of notice before your trip.
+Depending on your travel destination, a schedule of multiple travel vaccinations are often required to ensure full immunity prior to your trip.

 Travel Health Risks

-If you are travelling overseas you need to know any health risks applicable to the countries you are visiting.
-Whatever your age, level of fitness and level of overall general health, health issues still need to considered in your travel planning.
+If you are travelling overseas you need to understand the health risks applicable to the countries you are visiting.
+Whatever your age, level of fitness and level of overall general health, health issues should be considered in your travel planning.

-We encourage all patients to take measures to avoid getting sick.
-Our doctors are able to provide advice about health issues and vaccinations in preparation for travel.
+The doctors in our rooms are able to provide advice about health issues and vaccinations in preparation for travel.

-- Travel health planning should begin at least eight weeks before departure.
-Although it is never too late to seek advice if you have left it later than this.
+- Travel health planning should begin at least 8 weeks before departure.
+Although, it is never too late to seek advice if you don't have this much time.

-- Your GP can provide expert advice about health risks at your destination, including any travel vaccines or medication you may need, and methods to prevent other diseases that vaccines do not cover.
+- Your GP can provide advice about health risks at your destination, including travel vaccines and/or medications you may need and advice to prevent other diseases that vaccines do not cover.

 Travel and Chronic Health Conditions

 Contact us at least 8 weeks before departure to ensure vaccinations that require a course of treatment can be completed in time.
-A checkup closer to your departure is also beneficial to reduce the risk of illness and ensure prescriptions are up to date and in sufficient quantity for your holiday period.
+A checkup closer to your departure is also beneficial to reduce the risk of illness and to ensure prescriptions are up to date and in sufficient quantity for your trip.

 Immunisations and vaccinations are a necessity for overseas travel to certain countries.